Annual Congress of Dutch Bar Association 2011 – Special guest Alec Muchadehama

-Iran Mohammed Ali Dadkhah convicted to 9 years in prison
+Mohammed Ali Dadkhah convicted to 9 years in prison

 Lawyer and co-founder of the Defenders of Human Rights Center (DHRC) Mohammad Ali Dadkhah was convicted to a nine-year prison sentence and barred from working as a lawyer for ten years on 4 July 2011.
 He was charged with attempting to overthrow the ruling system, according to semi-official news agency ISNA.
 Dadkhah represented many supporters […]

-China Amnesty publishes report on legal profession in China
+Amnesty publishes report on legal profession

 In an Amnesty International report published on 30 June 2011, the increased pressure on and control of the legal profession by the authorities in China is detailed.
 According to the report, “the Chinese government has unleashed an uncompromising series of measures intended to rein in the legal profession and suppress lawyers pursuing human rights cases.” […]

-Syria Muhanad al-Hassani released from prison after 2 years
+Muhanad al-Hassani released from prison after 2 years

 Muhanad al-Hassani was released after 22 months in prison on 3 June 2011.
 Almost a year earlier, he was convicted to a three year prison sentence.
 Earlier, human rights lawyer Haitham al-Maleh was also released before completing a three year prison sentence.
 The Syrian regime has granted amnesty to many political prisoners at the end […]

-Azerbaijan L4L calls on you to help ill lawyer
+Calls to help ill lawyer Isakhan Ashurov

 Lawyer Isakhan Ashurov from Azerbaijan is not afraid to stick out his neck: he mainly takes on cases other lawyers not dare to take on because of their political sensitivity, such as cases against journalists who criticize the government.
 He is described as the most important lawyer and advocate of democracy in the country.
 He […]

-Syria crackdown also hits human rights lawyers
+Crackdown also hits human rights lawyers

 The unrest in Syria has been going on for weeks, but has so far seemingly only resulted in numerous arrests of people who can in one way or another be associated with the protests.
 Arrests of family members and neighbors of protesters and dissidents seem to be used as leverage.
 The security forces in Syria […]

-Jemen Khaled al-Anesi: ‘Iedereen kan mij aanvallen’
+Khaled al-Anesi: ‘Iedereen kan mij aanvallen’

 Al bijna drie maanden bivakkeert de Jemenitische advocaat Khaled Al-Anesi in een tentje op het plein voor de universiteit van de Jeminitische hoofdstad Sana’a.
 Hij vertrekt niet voordat president Saleh is afgetreden.
 ‘We hebben geen keus.
 Hij moet weg.’
 Khaled Al-Anesi kàn ook niet van het plein af.
 Hij wordt vrijwel dagelijks bedreigd, zegt hij […]

-China Verhagen speaks to Shaoping on human rights in China
+Verhagen speaks to Shaoping on human rights in China

 Dutch Minister of Economy Verhagen spoke in May 2011 to human rights lawyer Mo Shaoping, who acted as lawyer to inter alia Nobel Prize Winner Liu Xiaobo.
 It turned out from the conversation that the human rights situation in China has severely deteriorated over the last weeks.
 ‘It is worrisome that not only people with […]

-Russian Federation Killer Markelov sentenced for life
+Russian Federation killer Markelov sentenced for life

 The alleged killer of human rights lawyer Stanislav Markelov was sentenced for life on Friday 6 May 2011.
 Nikita Tichonov, an extreme nationalist, committed the murder together with his girlfriend Jevgenia Chassis, who was sentenced to 18 years in prison.
 A possible motif for the murder is that the extreme nationalists wanted to avenge the […]